BakrN/FEB/README.md

 # FEB
+This project is for my code contributions for [Formula Electric Belgium](https://formulaelectric.be/).
+Mainly plotting and testing.

 This project requires the installation of gnuplot.
 Please download it from [here](https://sourceforge.net/projects/gnuplot/files/gnuplot/5.4.2/ ).
-This project is for my code contributions for Formula Electric Belgium.
-Mainly plotting and testing

 To build project:
 ```console